Fan Pier, Boston

 The benefits of living here keep impressing newcomers, one of the most important ones is the fact that the location is well connected with the rest of the metropolitan areas.
 Consider shipping your car to your new place, you won’t regret it.

 Interstate 90 runs east and west through the location, while Route 128 slices the western part of the location.
 There are also Route 30, 16 and 9, and on the north Center and Winchester Streets.
-When you want to ditch your car, use MBTA light rail.
+When you want to ditch your car, use the MBTA light rail.

 Students in university

-This is a town with excellent educational opportunities for everybody.
+This is a town with excellent educational opportunities for everybody

 Lexington Is One of the Safest Places

-Safety should be one of the top priorities for all folks, especially those relocating with children, or moving from a small town to a big city.
+Safety should be one of the top priorities for all folks, especially those relocating with children or moving from a small town to a big city.
 Bigger places tend to be less safe than smaller, tight-knit communities.
-However, even in urban jungles, you can find a safe oasis where your kids can safely play outside, and you don’t have to worry about their well being.
+However, even in urban jungles, you can find a safe oasis where your kids can safely play outside, and you don’t have to worry about their well-being.
 According to data from the website AreaVibes, Lexington is one of the safest places in the metropolis.

-Year over year crime in Lexington has decreased by 23%, making the location 93% safer than other cities in the US.
+Year over year, crime in Lexington has decreased by 23%, making the location 93% safer than other cities in the US.
 Additionally, overall crime rates are 86% lower than the national average, and you have a 1 in 282 chance of becoming a victim of a felony.

 Location Total Crime/100k people Violent Crime/100k people Property Crime/100k people